MicrosoftDocs/iis-docs/iis/web-hosting/scenario-build-a-web-farm-with-iis-servers/overview-build-a-web-farm-with-iis-servers.md

 ---
-title: "Overview: Build a Web Farm with IIS Servers | Microsoft Docs"
+title: "Overview: Build a Web Farm with IIS Servers"
 author: rmcmurray
 description: "This document contains an overview of the Build a web farm with IIS servers scenario.
-It also contains links to additional information and community resource..." ms.author: iiscontent
+It also contains links to additional information and community resource..." ms.date: 04/14/2013 ms.assetid: ba013fd2-51b2-44fa-a5b8-9695e182b53b msc.legacyurl: /learn/web-hosting/scenario-build-a-web-farm-with-iis-servers/overview-build-a-web-farm-with-iis-servers msc.type: authoredcontent
-manager: soshir
-ms.date: 04/14/2013
-ms.topic: article
-ms.assetid: ba013fd2-51b2-44fa-a5b8-9695e182b53b
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/scenario-build-a-web-farm-with-iis-servers/overview-build-a-web-farm-with-iis-servers
-msc.type: authoredcontent
 ---